 Strength and Conditioning

 The strength and conditioning workouts within your plan are designed so that they can be done at home, check the relevant PDF below for full instructions (including videos):

 Use this enforced sabbatical from regular training as an opportunity to focus on other areas, that we, as athletes sometimes put to the bottom of the list.
 Such as flexibility, pilates and yoga.
 A quick google search will lead you to many videos to follow, here are some of our favourites:

 Triathlon plans have two or three scheduled swim workouts each week.
 You can replace these with strength, run or bike workouts (if possible).
 Aim to select the discipline and purpose (speed or endurance) that you feel you can make the most gains.
 This will depend on your current fitness and ability.
 You can duplicate a speed or endurance workout from the previous weeks training.

 - Take your swim sabbatical as an opportunity to build overall strength as well as focus on swim specific exercises and core strength: Swim Strength.

-- For more dryland exercises, you can also check this video from Global Triathlon Network.
+- For more dryland exercises, you can also the videos below from Global Triathlon Network.

-- Strengthen your bike by adding on power specific speed workouts.
+- Strengthen your bike by adding power specific speed workouts.

 - Improve your running pace by adding interval/speed run workouts or easy Zone 2 runs for endurance.

 If you are unable to ride outdoors then you can do all your bike sessions on an indoor bike if this is available to you.
 If not, then replace your bike workouts with home strength workouts, choose exercises from your Strength and Conditioning PDF (link above) that focus on the muscle groups that are key for riding.